HammadHafeez186/p2pNetwork/TROUBLESHOOTING.md

 - ✅ Downloads start successfully
 - ✅ Progress updates in real-time
 - ✅ Files complete and appear in "Completed Files"
+- ✅ No more "Bad request syntax" errors
+- ✅ Proper timeout handling

 **With Single Peer:**
 - ⚠️ Limited functionality